 Clean & Prep- about 1/4 day to 1 day

-Concrete Staining would be done the same day as clean & prep after it has dried, or the next following day.
+Concrete Staining would be done the same day as clean & prep after it has dried.
 Apply the stain and allow to dry overnight and up to 24 hours.
 If you are doing two coats then you would apply the first coat and allow to completely dry, usually an hour or two.
 Then you would apply second coat and allow to dry overnight and up to 24 hours.

 Applying Stain- about 1 hour each coat

 Drying time(final coat)- 4 hours minimum to overnight to 24 hours.

-Cleaning the Residue from Acid Stain will take one neutralizing and two rinsings.
-Allow to dry for Clear Shield Advanced water base.
+Neutralizing and Cleaning the Residue from the Acid Stain will take one neutralizing and rinsing twice.
+Allow to completely dry for Clear Shield water base sealers.
 Allow to dry to be bone dry, for Solvent Base sealers.